calroc/Thun/docs/Advent_of_Code_2017_December_3rd.rst

 not be a nice integer (unless :math:`n` is the number of an end-corner of a rank) so we take the ``floor()`` and add 1 to get the integer rank of :math:`n`.
 (Taking the ``ceiling()`` gives off-by-one errors on the rank boundaries.
-I don’t know why.
-I’m basically like a monkey doing math here.) =-D
+I don't know why.
+I'm basically like a monkey doing math here.) =-D

 It gives correct answers: